Private Information Retrieval from MDS Coded Data in Distributed Storage Systems: Main Results

 \section{Main Results}

 In this section, we state our two main results.
-The proof of Theorem~\ref{th:main} is given in Section~\ref{sec:proof}.
-The proof of Theorem~\ref{th:collusion} is given in Section~\ref{sec:proof2}. \begin{theorem} Consider a DSS using an $(n,k)$ MDS code over $GF(q)$, with $b=1$ spy node.
+The proof of Theorem~\ref{th:main} is given in Section~\ref{sec:proof}, the proof of Theorem~\ref{th:collusion} is given in Section~\ref{sec:proof2}, and the proof of Theorem~\ref{th:collusion2} is given in Section~\ref{sec:proof3}. \begin{theorem} Consider a DSS using an $(n,k)$ MDS code over $GF(q)$, with $b=1$, i.e. no collusion between the nodes.
 Then, the linear PIR scheme over $GF(q)$ described in Section~\ref{sec:constructionb1} achieves perfect PIR with $cPoP=\frac{1}{1-R},$ where $R=k/n$. \end{theorem}

 The existence of PIR schemes over large fields that can achieve $cPoP= \frac{1}{1-R}$ for $b=1$ follows from Theorem~4 in \cite{chan2014private}.
+The scheme in Section~\ref{sec:constructionb1} achieves the optimal $cPoP$ given in \cite{banawan2016capacity} as $m\to \infty$.
 We prove Theorem~\ref{th:main} by providing an explicit construction of the linear PIR scheme.
-The proposed PIR construction is over same field over which the code is designed and is universal in the sense that it depends only on the parameters $n,k$ and $b$ and not on the generator matrix of the code. \begin{theorem} Consider a DSS using an $(n,k)$ MDS code over $GF(q)$, with possibly $2 \leq b \leq n-k$ spy nodes.
+The proposed PIR construction is over same field over which the code is designed and is universal in the sense that it depends only on the parameters $n,k$ and $b$ and not on the generator matrix of the code.

+\begin{theorem} Consider a DSS using an $(n,k)$ MDS code over $GF(q)$, with $b$ colluding nodes, $2 \leq b \leq d-1$.
 Then, there exists an explicit linear PIR scheme over the same field that achieves perfect PIR with $cPoP=b+k$. \end{theorem}

+The next result is a generalization of Theorem~\ref{th:collusion} in which we describe a PIR scheme when $b\leq n-\delta k$, for any $\delta\geq 1$.
+Theorem~\ref{th:collusion} is a special case of Theorem~\ref{th:collusion2} when $\delta = 1$, but we keep it for a better presentation of the proof.
+The optimal $cPoP$ for PIR on coded data with colluding nodes is still an open problem.